cypress-io/cypress/cypress/v1.0/documentation/1-Commands/7-clearLocalStorage.md

 slug: clearlocalstorage
-excerpt: Clear all data in local storage.
+excerpt: Clear all data in local storage

 Clears all data in local storage.